Zusier/archive/Archive/Microsoft/system-power-states-revised.md

 - C6: Save states before shutdown, shutdown.
 - C7: C6 but LLC (Low level cache) may be flushed.
 - C8: C7 but LLC must be flushed.

+## S-States
+S-States, or sleep states are OS controlled states mostly on Windows.

 ## References